Moštenica

 Moštenica (Mosód) is a village and municipality in Banská Bystrica District in the Banská Bystrica Region of central Slovakia.

 History

 In historical records the village was first mentioned in 1340.
-One of Jakob Frugger's smelting plants was located in the settlement.
+One of Jakob Fugger's smelting plants was located in the settlement.

 Geography

 The municipality lies at an altitude of 479 metres and covers an area of 13.422 km².
 It has a population of about 189 people.